Christopher E. Finerty

+Brigadier General Christopher Finerty (born c.
+1970) is a former United States Air Force officer and career helicopter pilot who served as the Director, Legislative Liaison, Office of the Secretary of the Air Force from 2019 to 2023.

 Finerty received his commission from the United States Air Force Academy in 1992.
 He is a Command Pilot with more than 3,300 total flight hours, primarily in the T-37 Tweet, T-1 Jayhawk, UH-1N and HH-60G.
 Prior to his current assignment, Finerty was the Director, Office of Legislative Liaison at the National Guard Bureau.

+Originally a Major General, he was demoted to Brigadier General after engaging in inappropriate relationships.

 Education

 1992 Bachelor of Science, Engineering Science, United States Air Force Academy, Colorado Springs, Colo.